mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 type ConvertPaymentCurrency = Payment -> Currency -> Payment
 ```

-where the first `Payment` is the input, the second parameter (`Currency`) is the currency to convert to, and the second `Payment` -- the output -- is the result after the conversion.
+where the first `Payment` is the input, the second parameter (`Currency`) is the currency to convert to, and the second `Payment`--the output--is the result after the conversion.

 ## Value Objects, Entities and Aggregates

-We've now got a basic understanding of how to model the domain types and workflows, so let's move on and look at an important way of classifying data
-types, based on whether they have a persistent identity or not.
-In DDD terminology, objects with a persistent identity are called *Entities* and
-objects without a persistent identity are called *Value Objects*.
+We've now got a basic understanding of how to model the domain types and workflows, so let's move on and look at an important way of classifying domain objects, based on whether they have a persistent identity or not.
+In DDD terminology, objects with a persistent identity are called *Entities* and objects without a persistent identity are called *Value Objects*.

 ### Value objects

-In many cases, the data objects we are dealing with have no identity -- they are interchangeable.
+In many cases, the data objects we are dealing with have no identity--they are interchangeable.
 For example, one instance of a `CustomerId` with value
 "1234" is the same as any other `CustomerId` with value "1234."
-We do not need to keep track of which one is which -- they are equal to each other.
+We do not need to keep track of which one is which--they are equal to each other.

-When we model a domain using an algebraic type system, the types we create will implement this kind of field-based equality testing automatically!
+When we model a domain using an algebraic type system, the types we create will implement this kind of field-based equality testing automatically.
 We
 don't need to write any special equality code ourselves, which is nice.
 To be precise, in an algebraic type system, two record values (of the same type) are equal if all their fields are equal, and two choice types are equal if they have the same choice
 case, and the data associated with that case is also equal.
 This is called *Structural Equality*.